Claygiffeb/Simple_Bank/README.md

 - Step 5: Add 10 to the balance of B

 Note the Step 4 and Step will require locking protocol

+4. Testting
+Here we use MockDB.
+Mock databases are used to mimic the behavior of real databases without actually interacting with a live database system.
+This is advantageous in testing scenarios to ensure that tests are predictable, repeatable, and independent of external dependencies.

+We will use reflection mode here

+5. Validator

+Since we don't want to hardcode the validation of requests (in the future, there might be many currency and we need to include them everywhere in the required configuration).

+6. Database Migrations

+ Since we can modify the databases many times in the future, it's not good to change the database migration files, we need to create a new migration file for each migration.